cseagle/article/sk3wldbg.md

 disassemble the modified bytes that were present in IDA.
 I still have an IDC script that will unpack UPX in place.

-I quickly realized that if had an x86 emulator that used IDA as its memory store, that I could stop writing new scripts and just run the emulator whenever I encountered obfuscated code.
+I quickly realized that if I'd had an x86 emulator that used IDA as its memory store, that I could stop writing new scripts and just run the emulator whenever I encountered obfuscated code.
 Thus was born the [x86emu plugin](https://github.com/cseagle/x86emu).